ukkit/nav_loader/README.md

 Key features of the database design:
 - Partitioned by year for better performance
+- Automatic partition creation for new years via MySQL Event Scheduler
 - Indexed on nav_date and scheme_code
 - Unique constraint on scheme_code and nav_date combination
 - Appropriate data types for each column